Coastal salt marsh ecosystems fact sheet | Field of Mars EEC

 A coastal salt marsh.

-Ecosystem type – Coastal salt marshes are wetland ecosystems made up of living things and non-living conditions that interact.
+Type – Coastal salt marshes are tidal wetland ecosystems where salt-tolerant plants, animals and non-living conditions interact.

-Location – Coastal salt marshes grow along tidal flats, estuaries and sheltered shorelines in Sydney, NSW and other parts of Australia.
+Location – Coastal salt marshes grow along tidal flats, estuaries, bays, lagoons, sheltered shorelines and tidal creeks.

-Ecosystem role – Coastal salt marshes filter water, recycle nutrients, store carbon, protect shorelines and support estuary food chains.
+Importance – Coastal salt marshes filter water, recycle nutrients, store carbon, protect shorelines, support estuary food webs and provide habitat for fish and birds.

 Protection – Coastal salt marsh in the NSW North Coast, Sydney Basin and South East Corner bioregions is listed as an Endangered Ecological Community in NSW.